 Employment of conservation scientists and foresters is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
 Most employment growth is expected to be in state and local government-owned forest lands, particularly in the western United States.

 Tracks in the Natural Resources program will prepare students for jobs in conservation science, conservation law enforcement, ecosystem management, wildlife biology, fisheries science, botany, forestry, and other fields related to natural resource science and conservation.

 Our AS degree in Natural Resources provides a foundation for OSU’s Bachelor of Science in Natural Resources.
 After completing our Natural Resources AS, all of the remaining classes needed to fulfill OSU’s Bachelor’s degree requirements can be taken at UCC and through OSU’s online Ecampus, making it possible to earn your BS in Natural Resources without relocating to Corvallis.

-View / Download catalog information for Natural Resources (AS degree)
+View / Download catalog information for Natural Resources: Associate of Science Degree